-Genmin is committed to the highest level of integrity and ethical standards in all its business practices.

-The Board has adopted codes of conduct (Codes) that outlines how Genmin expects its Directors and Personnel to behave and conduct business in their roles on behalf of the Company.
+We are committed to the highest level of integrity and ethical standards in all our business practices.
+Our Board has adopted codes of conduct (Codes) that outline expectations of how our directors and people behave and conduct business in their roles on behalf of Genmin.

-The Codes embrace the values of honesty, integrity, enterprise, excellence, accountability, justice, independence and equality of shareholder opportunity.
-The Codes are available to view online at www.genmingroup.com/company/corporate-governance/.
+Our Codes embrace the values of honesty, integrity, enterprise, excellence, accountability, justice, independence, and equality of shareholder opportunity, and can be viewed online at www.genmingroup.com/ company/corporate-governance/.